 9. Downloading shows

-Sometimes you'll be stuck in areas with no signal (the London Underground, on a plane), and in preparation it's good to have something downloaded already.
+Sometimes you'll be stuck in areas with no signal - the London Underground, on a plane, anywhere in Brighton according to our online editor - and in preparation it's good to have something downloaded already.
 Netflix allows you to download a selection of shows, but not all of its library is available.

-It mainly focuses on, but isn't exclusive to, Netflix's Original Series.
+It mainly focuses on, but isn't exclusive to, Netflix's Original Series programming.
 Watch out for the 'download' button next to episodes to see which shows you can download.

 And by going into the 'Video Quality' section of your app settings, you can choose between downloading in Standard or Higher quality (Netflix doesn't specify the resolution difference between the two), depending on how much storage or data you want to use.

 Depending on your plan, you'll be able to download shows on either one, two or four devices at one time.
 After that, you'll have to delete all titles from a device before you can download more.

 If you've dismissed a device, go to 'Manage Download Devices' in your Netflix's account settings to remove it from your account.
 If you forget, or are just lazy, then it'll be removed automatically after 30 days of inactivity.